vmware-samples/vmware-blockchain-samples/vmbc-ethereum/vmbc-deployment/README.md

-# Developer Kit Deployment - System Requirements and Prerequisites
+# System Requirements and Installation
+Before you deploy VMware Blockchain for Ethereum, your environment must meet specific system requirements.
 ## Minikube
+Verify that your environment supports the following system and installation requirements.
 ### System Requirements
 | Components | Description |
 |-----------|-------------|